-The system with driven work-piece receivers (carriers) requires a suitable set for virtually every type of work piece.
-The number of work pieces – usually between three and seven – and the work-piece exposure determine the diameter of the working wheels.
-A recommended rule states that approx. one third of the work-piece surface should be exposed to the inner and outer diameter of the working plates.
-However, this depends to a great extent on the shape, the material and the thickness of the work pieces.
-Thin work pieces and thin rings permit less exposure.
-Another criterion is also the thickness of the carriers, which must be determined for every type of work piece.
+The system with driven work-piece receivers (carriers) requires a suitable set for virtually every type of workpiece.
+The number of workpieces – usually between three and seven – and the work-piece exposure determine the diameter of the working wheels.
+A recommended rule states that approx. one-third of the workpiece surface should be exposed to the inner and outer diameter of the working plates.
+However, this depends to a great extent on the shape, the material, and the thickness of the workpieces.
+Thin workpieces and thin rings permit less exposure.
+Another criterion is also the thickness of the carriers, which must be custom for every type of workpiece.

-The lapping compounds and their use are more restricted for two-wheel lapping machines than for single – wheel lapping machines.
-At present, aluminum oxide, silicon carbide, boron carbide or compounds of them are still being used.
+The lapping compounds for system and their use are more restricted for two-wheel lapping machines than for single-wheel lapping machines.
+At present, aluminum oxide, silicon carbide, boron carbide, or compounds in system are still being used.
 The carrier liquids vary from water to oil with specified viscosity.
-In the process, chemical additives are required to guarantee the moistening of carriers of the grain (suspension behavior) and anti rust protection.
-Oil-based liquids are more advantageous, because they dry out less and form a good grain film.
+In the process, chemical additives require to guarantee the moistening of carriers of the grain (suspension behavior) and anti-rust protection.
+Oil-based liquids have more advantages because they dry out less and form a good grain film.

 The water-based mixture ratio (powder to liquid) stands at 0.1-.02:1 or approx. 200-500g powder per liter of liquid.

 The oil-based mixture ratio (powder to liquid) stands at 0.1-0.2:1 or approx. 100-200g powder per liter of liquid.

 Additionally, the consumption for a single-wheel working wheel diameter of 750 mm is 4-5 L/hour on a water-based and to 2-3 L/hour on an oil basis.
 The consumption for two-wheel working wheels is approximately double.